winitzki/scall/tutorial/programming_dhall.md

   , eval : ∀(U : Type → Type) → PTypeclassT P U → ∀(a : Type) → FreePT U a → U a
   }
 ```

+The code of `FreePTypeclassT` evidence values for `FreePointed`, `FreeFilterable`, and other functor typeclasses will be shown later in this chapter.

 ### Free semigroup and free monoid